scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

    docker run --rm -v ${PWD}:/app -w /app node:14 node client.js
    ```

+**Interpretation:** This client script represents an application in your on-premise environment that needs to communicate with multiple servers.
+In a real-world scenario, this could be a backend service that needs to interact with both a web server and a database server.

 ## Part 4: Server-Side vs Client-Side Templating

+### What is Templating?
+Templating is a technique used to generate dynamic content by combining a template (a pre-designed layout) with data.
+It can be done on either the server-side or the client-side.

 ### Exercise 5: Server-Side Templating

+**Intention:** This exercise demonstrates server-side templating, where the server generates the final HTML content before sending it to the client.

+**Steps:**

 1. Install EJS templating engine:
    ```